borkdude/blog/posts/oss-updates-mar-apr-2026.md

   - Include SCI types in `ns-map`
   - [Full changelog](https://github.com/babashka/sci/blob/master/CHANGELOG.md)

-- [clj-kondo](https://github.com/clj-kondo/clj-kondo): static analyzer and linter for Clojure code that sparks joy.<br>
+- [clj-kondo](https://github.com/clj-kondo/clj-kondo): static analyzer and linter for Clojure code that sparks joy.
-  Special thanks to [@jramosg](https://github.com/jramosg) and [@alexander-yakushev](https://github.com/alexander-yakushev) for their significant contributions in this release.
   - Released 2026.04.15
   - [#2788](https://github.com/clj-kondo/clj-kondo/issues/2788): NEW linter: `:not-nil?` which suggests `(some? x)` instead of `(not (nil? x))`, and similar patterns with `when-not` and `if-not` (default level: `:off`)
   - [#2520](https://github.com/clj-kondo/clj-kondo/issues/2520): NEW linter: `:protocol-method-arity-mismatch` which warns when a protocol method is implemented with an arity that doesn't match any arity declared in the protocol ([@jramosg](https://github.com/jramosg))